SocialGouv/docker/nginx/README.md

 As default, in every files in the `/usr/share/nginx/html` directory, the [`envsub.sh`](./envsub.sh) script replaces `%%KEY%%` by `VALUE` where `export KEY=VALUE` in the global env var.

+You can disable this by setting the `SKIP_ENVSUBST` environment variable.

 So :

 ```sh